mkdocs/mkdocs/docs/dev-guide/translations.md

 ### Fork and clone the MkDocs repository

 In the following steps you'll work with a fork of the MkDocs repository.
-Follow the instructions for [forking and cloning the Mkdocs repository](/about/contributing/#installing-for-development).
+Follow the instructions for [forking and cloning the MkDocs repository](/about/contributing/#installing-for-development).

 To test the translations you also need to [install Mkdocs for